ankur700/astro-portfolio-blog/src/content/blog/wsl-for-laravel-and-node.md

 wsl --install -d Ubuntu-22.04
 ```

-After the installation is done you will be prompted to create a user account and password for your newly installed Linux distribution.
+After the installation is finished you will be prompted to create a user account and password for your newly installed Linux distribution.

 ## Post Install